markwest1972/jukebox/readme.md

 ## Description ##

-A quick proof of concept that provides users a choice of three songs.
-Song choice is made by pressing one of three buttons.
+A quick demo.
+The result is a Jukebox that allows song choice based on pressing one of three buttons.

 ## Requirements ##